-By mounting this Uniden HomePatrol scanner inside your vehicle and connect it to your car speakers to receive all the latest information while you are driving.
+By mounting this Uniden HomePatrol scanner inside your vehicle and connecting it to your car speakers to receive all the latest information while you are driving.

 Or place it on a desk while you listen on the couch.
 And you may decide to dip it in your pocket and connect the headset.
 Listening while you jog in the morning.

-The size and compatibility is a go.
+The size and compatibility are a go.
 The ease of operation is satisfying.
 The colorful screen is delightful.

 A lot of words in this review can’t bring enough assurance until you test out the radio and find for yourself how the smile would warm up your face.